 The Cotswold Challenge Team

-The Cotswold Challenge Team comprises five self-employed business professionals who passionately believe that we should encourage our young people to express their creativity and pursue their innovative ideas.
+The Cotswold Challenge Team comprises four self-employed business professionals who passionately believe that we should encourage our young people to express their creativity and pursue their innovative ideas.
 This is a philanthropic venture and we are taking no financial payment for it.

 Nigel Chute – Chute Design